Building A Budget With Allocations - All Flexibility Levels

 Purpose

-DCPS continues to make significant investments in school library programs in the areas of culture of reading, technology applications, and online learning tools.
+DCPS continues to make significant investments in school library programs in reading, technology applications, and online learning tools.
 An effective school library program, implemented by a certified School Librarian, has a direct and positive impact on student learning.

 Research shows that a strong library program is associated with a myriad of benefits to students, including increased achievement.
-DCPS Librarians support MTSS through programming in STEM, research, digital citizenship, and media literacy, and a culture of reading and achievement throughout the school.
+DCPS Librarians support MTSS by developing programming in STEM, research, digital citizenship, and media literacy and building a culture of reading and achievement throughout the school.

 Personnel

-- All schools have been allocated at least a 1.0 Librarian which is non-petitionable.
+- All schools have been allocated at least a 1.0 Librarian, which is a locked allocation.

 - The DCPS Library Programs team interviews all applicants to create a pool from which principals must select.
 The team works with schools to match candidates to schools.